What Is an Unsecured Credit Card and How Can You Get One?

-An unsecured credit card is a credit card that doesn't require a security deposit to be approved for the credit card or to get credit limit increases.
-When people use the phrase "credit card," they're typically referring to an unsecured credit card.
+An unsecured credit card is a credit card that doesn't require a security deposit to be approved for the credit card or to get your credit limit increased, once approved.
+When people use the term credit card, what they are really referring to is an unsecured credit card.

 With an unsecured credit card, the credit card issuer doesn't have a security deposit they can take if you don't pay your credit card balance.
 Instead, the creditor's options are to take further collection efforts.
 This includes reporting the delinquent balance to a credit bureau, referring your account to a third-party debt collector, suing you in court, or asking the court for permission to garnish your wages.

-Despite the potential legal hazard of having an unsecured credit card, most people would choose an unsecured credit card over a secured credit card because that means they don't have to pay a security deposit.
-And even though you’re paying a security deposit on a secured credit card, you might have to pay an annual fee too without any extra benefits.
-Unsecured credit cards typically have lower interest rates and offer rewards programs, features that are rare with a secured credit card.
+Despite the potential legal hazard of having an unsecured credit card, most people would choose an unsecured credit card over a secured one because that means they don't have to pay out money in the beginning—money that could be in the bank earning interest.
+Additionally, unsecured credit cards typically have lower interest rates and offer rewards programs, features that are rare with a secured credit card.

-How to Qualify for an Unsecured Credit Card
+How Do I Qualify for an Unsecured Credit Card?

-People with bad credit, no credit, or who’ve recently filed bankruptcy will have the hardest time qualifying for an unsecured credit card.
-Most creditors see your shaky credit history as a risk that you may not be in a position to pay back what you borrow on the credit card.
-A secured credit card is your best bet for getting your credit back on track and qualifying for a better credit card once you're no longer viewed as a risk.
+People with bad credit, no credit, or who have recently filed for bankruptcy will have the hardest time qualifying for an unsecured credit card.
+Most creditors see your shaky credit history as a risk that you may not be in a position to pay back what you borrow—even if you want to.
+Therefore, a secured credit card is your best bet for getting your credit back on track and qualifying for a better credit card once you're no longer viewed as a risk.
 You can improve your chances of getting an unsecured credit card by using the secured credit card wisely for at least six months—which means not overspending.

-You may have a relative or friend who is willing to get a joint (unsecured) credit card with you.
-This will keep you from paying a security deposit and give you a chance to improve your credit score so you can be approved for a credit card on your own.
+Another option is getting a relative or friend to get a joint (unsecured) credit card with you.
+This will keep you from paying a security deposit and it gives you a chance to improve your credit score so you can be approved for a credit card on your own.